 In addition to election to honor societies, the University gives recognition to students for scholarly achievement in the following ways:

-The Antonian Scholars Honors Program offers students of superior ability and motivation an opportunity to study and work with one another and with faculty mentors in a specially designed program of liberal arts studies.
-To graduate as an Antonian Scholar, a baccalaureate student successfully completes four interdisciplinary honors seminars (or a combination of at least two seminars and at most two pre-approved equivalents) and an independently researched senior honors project guided by a faculty director.
-She also maintains a 3.5 overall grade point average.
-The goal of the program is to give women opportunities to build intellectually stimulating and supportive relationships with peers and faculty.
-In addition to the academic program, Honors students enjoy social and cultural activities in their own student organization, and many choose to assume roles in campus leadership.
+To graduate as an Antonian Scholar, baccalaureate day students must successfully complete the requirements of the program, one of which is an independently researched senior honors project.
+A student also must maintain a 3.5 overall grade point average.
+The Antonian Scholars Honors Program offers students of superior ability and motivation an opportunity to study and work with one another in a specially designed program of liberal arts studies.
+One of the goals of the program is to offer an intellectual challenge to women and to give them opportunities to build stimulating and supportive relationships with peers and faculty.
+In addition to the academic program, Honors Program students enjoy social and cultural activities in their own student organization.

-Among the privileges of membership are inter-disciplinary honors sections of classes that count toward the liberal arts core requirements, priority registration, access to the Honors Hub private meeting and study area in Coeur de Catherine, the opportunity to reside with other Antonian Scholars on campus, honors sections of the Reflective Woman and Global Search for Justice, and assistance in application both for graduate school and for generous national or international scholarships.
-At her commencement, every Antonian Scholar who completes the program is publicly recognized and given a special diploma.
-Her senior project is published digitally.
+Among the privileges of membership are priority registration, access to the Honors Hub private meeting and study area at Coeur de Catherine, honors sections of the Reflective Woman and Global Search for Justice courses as well as other honors seminar courses.
+Upon completion of the program, Antonian Scholars are recognized at commencement and given a special diploma.

-First-year students and sophomores in the baccalaureate program who have achieved a 3.5 cumulative grade point average are eligible to apply for membership in the program.
-Some high-achieving first-year students are invited to become Antonian Scholars based chiefly on high school standing and admission test scores.
-Other applicants submit two faculty recommendations and an application form, including a short personal essay.
-A faculty committee charged with oversight of the Antonian Scholars determines membership in the program.
-For further information, contact the Honors Program Co-coordinator.
+First-year students and sophomores in the baccalaureate day program who have achieved a 3.5 cumulative grade point average are eligible to apply for membership in the program.
+Applicants submit an application form, personal essay and two faculty recommendations to be considered for admission to the program.
+A committee of faculty members charged with oversight of the Antonian Scholars Honors Program determines membership in the program.
+For further information, contact the Honors Program director.

 DEAN'S LIST - BACCALAUREATE PROGRAMS